 Having a daily devotional or Bible reading plan goes well with a prayer journal.
 A prayer journal is a great place to record your takeaways from that passage or devotional and then add the practical application in prayer.
 For example, let’s say you read a passage about wisdom.
 While writing your prayer, you can reflect on the passage you read and pray to God to give you wisdom to make decisions that are pleasing to him.

-A Prayer Notebook Can Help You Develop A Consistent Prayer Life
+A Prayer Journal Can Help You Develop A Consistent Prayer Life

 Utilizing a prayer journal may help you be more consistent with your prayer life.
 Your journal acts as a visual cue reminding you to pray and the daily routine of writing helps you to form a habit.